 The Bard IVC filter lawsuits have been consolidated in an MDL before United States District Judge David G. Campbell of the District of Arizona.
 Similarly, the allegations in the Bard MDL include claims that Bard was aware of the defect in the IVC filters and the resulting danger to the public but failed to properly warn patients or their doctors of the risk of IVC filter failure.

 A Bard G2 filter was implanted in Sherr-Una Booker in 2007.
 According to court filings, she filed a lawsuit after the gadget tilted, moved, and shattered.
 One of the legs from the filter was still lodged in the wall of her inferior vena cava despite numerous procedures to remove it.
-Hers was the first bellwether case, and she won $3.6 million against Bard in 2018.
+Hers was the first bellwether case, and in 2018, she won $3.6 million in Bard IVC filter lawsuit settlements amount.

 Doris Jones of Georgia was the focus of the June trial.
 In 2010, Jones was given a Bard Eclipse IVC filter.
 Five years later, she was experiencing arm pain and headaches.
 A medical scan revealed that the Bard IVC filter was fractured.
 Her right pulmonary artery had been blocked by a piece of the IVC filter.
 The major artery transports blood from the heart to the lungs, where it picks up oxygen.
 The majority of the broken filter was removed by doctors.
 However, they were unable to remove the portion that was obstructing the pulmonary artery.
 Her attorneys argued that it still poses a fatal risk.

 On June 1, 2018, C.R.
 Bard won its second IVC filter lawsuit.
 An Arizona jury determined that the company adequately warned doctors about the risks and complications.